UGM Staff Profiles

 “I had gotten to the point where I burnt so many bridges that I was running out of options and the only option left was to be on the street.
 I was depressed and tired and I wasn’t sure I could do this anymore, I wanted real lasting change and not just temporary sobriety.
 Christ has brought me into redemption, transforming me from an alcoholic and drug addict into a father, brother, friend and productive individual of society.”

 Matthew worked in the Kitchen as a cook during most of his program and after graduating in September of 2020 he began to intern as a cook for another 9 months.
 In June of 2021 he was employed by the mission and serves faithfully in the accounting department today.
+In 2023, he was named UGM's Employee of the Year.

 “Not that I have already obtained this or am already perfect, but I press on to make it my own, because Christ Jesus has made me his own.
 Brothers, I do not consider that I have made it my own.
 But one thing I do: forgetting what lies behind and straining forward to what lies ahead, I press on toward the goal for the prize of the upward call of God in Christ Jesus.”
 (Philippians 3:12-14 ESV)